young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 Function:
     Returns the position of the first string inside the second string starting at an offset (or from the beginning when omitted).
-When not found, returns 0.

 Format:
     POSITION( <string> IN <string> )